 – Or photograph something truly unique, something that we can witness only once (or a handful of times, if we’re lucky) in our lifetime

-Living in the moment, at least once in a while, trying to capture “the moment” and save it for posterity allows us not only to live our life and give it a sense, a meaning, but also to show future generations that we were once, here.
+Living in the moment, at least once in a while, trying to capture “the moment” and save it for posterity allows us not only to live our lives and give it a sense, a meaning, but also to show future generations that we were once, here.

 And as always, thanks for stopping by!